 Arm, Shoulder, and Neck Adjustments

 You can also create length in the arms by lifting from underneath the arm/shoulder and helping the shoulder blade rotate under.
-Then I sometimes like to press the heels of my hand into the heels of the student’s hand, very gently.
+Then I sometimes like to press the heels of my hands into the heels of the student’s hands, very gently.
 This is a way to create an energetic connection and share presence with the student.

-Them most common and probably most important adjustment is the one I do with the shoulders.
+The most common and probably most important assist is the one I do with the shoulders.
 A little touch of gently pressing the shoulders down is all it takes.

 Another thing that also feels great is to adjust the neck slightly.
 Take the hands underneath the neck and pull the hands back until you reach the place where the head touches the ground.
 Pull gently back just to create a little bit of length in the back of the neck.